rstojnic/notch-chromatin/scripts/README.md

 $ python scripts/scikitFit-inferSubStates.py 4
 ```

 to further split State 4.
 For this to work you will have to unpack the files in data/substates.
 The script will split the state into 2-5 substates using 10 initial points.
+Since regions annotated with a state might be at great distances, the regions are not joined together but kept as separate sequences.

 ## Scikit version